golark/algos/README.md

 # stack
 - abstract data type
-- distinguishing characteristic of a stack is that insertion and removal takes place at the same end
-- ordered as last-in-first-out
+- ordered as last-in-first-out (LIFO)
-- main operations:push, pop, peek, isempty
+- main operations: push, pop, peek, isempty
-- Reversing a String/List, Detecting Palindromes
+- use case: Reversing a String/List, Detecting Palindromes
-@todo: generic stack #golang
-@todo: rune conversions in golang
-@todo: stringer interface support
+- implementation:
+1. arrays: need to grow array when size is full or shrink the array, can double when full ( similar to golang slices ), faster insertion time  when not changing the capacity, consumes less space
+2. linked-list: more space, constant insertion/removal time ( assuming pushin/popping from head ), consumes more space

+## stack vs queue
+- stacks are LIFO, queues are FIFO

 # linked list
 - start of a linked list is reffered to as "head"